 Take a drive out to Hood River and enjoy the fruit loop.
 U-pick fruits are available.
 Most of the farm stands open at 10 a.m.
 Check out the map.

-Killer Pumpkin Festival is free to attend.
-This event benefits CAMP UKANDU.
-Information about the 2023 Rogue Ales Killer Pumpkin Festival is coming soon.
+Killer Pumpkin Festival is a $5 suggested donation.
+More information about the 2023 Rogue Ales Killer Pumpkin Festival.

 You may also like: